diegoldnascimento/nvim/README.md

 - [Comment](https://github.com/numToStr/Comment.nvim) - Shortcut for commenting in and out code snippets
 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) - Used on syntax highlight and custom motions
-- [ctrlsf](https://github.com/dyng/ctrlsf.vim) - An ack/ag/pt/rg powered code search and view tool, takes advantage of Vim 8's power to support asynchronous searching, and lets you edit file in-place with Edit Mode.
 - [which-key](https://github.com/folke/which-key.nvim/) - WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible key bindings of the command you started typing
 - [nvim-ts-autotag](https://github.com/windwp/nvim-ts-autotag) - Use treesitter to autoclose and autorename HTML tag.
 - [indent blankline](https://github.com/lukas-reineke/indent-blankline.nvim) - Adds indentation guides to all lines, including empty lines
-- [markdown-preview](https://github.com/iamcco/markdown-preview.nvim) - Preview markdown on your modern browser with synchronised scrolling and flexible configuration
+- [markdown-preview](https://github.com/iamcco/markdown-preview.nvim) - Preview markdown on your modern browser with synchronised scrolling and flexible configuration.
-- [leap.nvim](https://github.com/ggandor/leap.nvim) - Leap is a general-purpose motion plugin for Neovim, with the ultimate goal of establishing a new standard interface for moving around in the visible area in Vim-like modal editors.
+- [flash.nvim](https://github.com/folke/flash.nvim)- Flash.nvim lets you navigate your code with search labels, enhanced character motions, and Treesitter integration.

 ### Plugin development